MehakRauf/DSA/README.md

 The session covered linear search algorithms for finding elements within an array and demonstrated how to reverse an array in-place using loops.
 Through these topics, we gained a comprehensive understanding of array operations and function interactions in C++.

+## Day 9: Advanced Array Concepts and STL: Vectors and Memory Management
+- **Topics Covered**: Standard Template Library (STL), Vectors, For-Each Loops, Vector Functions, Vector Syntax, Static vs Dynamic Memory Allocation, Vector Memory Layout, LeetCode Problem.
+- **Description**:  On Day 9, we expanded our understanding of array management in C++ by exploring the Standard Template Library (STL) with a focus on vectors.
+We learned about vector syntax, various functions provided by the vector class, and how to efficiently use the for-each loop for iteration.
+We also covered crucial concepts related to memory management, including static versus dynamic memory allocation and how vectors are managed in memory.
+To consolidate our learning, we solved a practical problem from LeetCode(single number question), applying our knowledge of vectors .

 ## Current Status
 I have recently embarked on my Data Structures and Algorithms (DSA) journey.
 The topics covered so far have laid a solid foundation in C++ programming, and I am excited to delve deeper into more complex concepts and problems.